broadinstitute/gtex-viz/README.md

 ---

 ## <a name="transcript-browser"></a>GTEx Transcript Browser
-GTEx Transcript Browser is for exploring expression of individual transcripts of a gene.
+The GTEx Transcript Browser is for exploring expression of individual transcripts of a gene.

 [Portal Link](https://gtexportal.org/home/isoformPage)